Azure-Samples/storage-dotnet-manage-storage-account-network-rules/README.md

 - csharp
 products:
 - azure
-services: Storage
+extensions:
-platforms: dotnet
+- services: Storage
-author: yaohaizh
+- platforms: dotnet
 ---

 # Getting started on managing Network rules of a storage account using C# #

  Azure Storage sample for managing storage account network rules -
   - Create a virtual network and subnet with storage service subnet access enabled
   - Create a storage account with access allowed only from the subnet
   - Create a public IP address
   - Create a virtual machine and associate the public IP address
   - Update the storage account with access also allowed from the public IP address
   - Update the storage account to restrict incoming traffic to HTTPS.

 ## Running this Sample ##